Accelerating iterative solvers via a two-dimensional minimum residual technique: Numerical experiments

 Evidently, solving the above system is mathematically equivalent to solving the normal equations $A^TAf=A^Tg$.
 To implement the TSTMR method, we work with the splittings $K_0=\tilde{M}-\tilde{N}=\hat{M}-\hat{N}$ where we choose $\tilde{M}=I$ and $\hat M$ is defined by \eqref{mhat} with $\gamma=0.001$.

-For the following two test problems, we experimentally compare the performance of the TSTMR method with the CGLS method and an hybrid version of LSQR \cite{Chung}.
-To this end, the MATLAB codes in IR Tools package \cite{Gazzola} are exploited for solving the test problems.
+In the sequel, a test problem from \cite{Gazzola} is considered for which the matrix $A$ in \eqref{eq1} is non-square.
+We experimentally compare the performance of the TSTMR method with the CGLS method and a hybrid version of LSQR \cite{Chung}.
+To this end, the MATLAB codes in IR Tools package \cite{Gazzola} are exploited for solving the test problem.
 In addition, we used the \texttt{IRcgls} code in which the regularized solution is determined by terminating the CGLS iterations setting the regularization parameter equal to zero, i.e., $\mu=0$.
 In this case the CGLS method is semi-convergent, see \cite{Hansen2010}.
 For a more comprehensive comparison, we further include the results obtained running the \texttt{IRhybrid\_lsqr} code, which corresponds to a hybrid version of LSQR that applies a 2-norm penalty term to the projected problem.
-To be more specific, the regularization parameter was determined with two different strategies in the hybrid version of LSQR, i. e., the discrepancy principle (DP) and weighted GCV (WGCV).
+To be more specific, the regularization parameter was determined with two different strategies in the hybrid version of LSQR, i.e., the discrepancy principle (DP) and weighted GCV (WGCV).
 For clarification, the terms \text{IRhybrid\_lsqr$^{*}$} and \text{IRhybrid\_lsqr$^{**}$} are respectively used to signify the cases that regularization parameter is determined by DP and WGCV.
 We refer the readers to \cite[Table 1]{Gazzola} for more details on the implementation of these approaches.

 For all of the examined methods, the discrepancy principle is utilized as the stopping rule.
 More precisely, the iterations are terminated once